-The significance of the interrelated connectivity of the skin microbiome and the gut microbiome and their influence over holistic health is an aspect of wellness not to be dismissed; hence, why we have been focusing on understanding the mechanisms that encourage optimal wellbeing though food, environment, and movement.
+The significance of the interrelated connectivity of the gut microbiome and their influence over holistic health is an aspect of wellness not to be dismissed; hence, why we have been focusing on understanding the mechanisms that encourage optimal wellbeing though food, environment, and movement.
 Today we shall extend the journey to wellness into the effects of compassion on our gut mircrobiome.

 Compassion Meditation for a happy & healthy gut

 I often wonder sometimes if there is a misperception of compassion relating to martyrdom.
 Though there has been quite a lot of emphasis in the media on self-compassion, compassion and kindness to other, quite often these concepts are misunderstood.